donomii/throff/README.md

 #### NEWARRAY

-	Create a new array or use the literal
+	Create an empty new array

+	Note: You can also use the literal

-	A[ 1 2 3 4 ]A
+	A[ ]A

 #### ARRAYPUSH array item